floswald/ApproXD.jl/README.md

 The package contains kronecker products of univariate spline basis functions (tested up to 10D), where the approximating coefficients are computed in an efficient manner according to the algorithm outlined in [1].

-Next to that the package contains a high performance linear interpolator with a cashing mechanism similar to what you get from a [GSL interpolation accelerator](https://www.gnu.org/software/gsl/manual/html_node/Index-Look_002dup-and-Acceleration.html).
+Next to that the package contains a high performance linear interpolator with a caching mechanism similar to what you get from a [GSL interpolation accelerator](https://www.gnu.org/software/gsl/manual/html_node/Index-Look_002dup-and-Acceleration.html).
 This supports up to 4D for now.

 [1] C. De Boor.
 Efficient computer manipulation of tensor products.
 ACM Transactions on Mathematical Software (TOMS), 5(2):173–182, 1979.